popolonfr/Flash-ROM-SCC-Cartridge/README.md

 The cartridge includes an 8-bit unsigned DAC controlled through a single register, to which each byte must be written manually at the desired frequency.
 There are two methods of use: the first is standard, while the second exists only for compatibility with Konami ROMs.

 * **DAC_Data**
   * Writing an 8-bit unsigned value to this register sends it to the DAC.
-  * To access this register, segment 3Fh must first be mapped to page 2.
+This register resides in the same address space as the SCC registers; to access it, segment 3Fh must first be mapped to page 2.